Concept2vec: Metrics for Evaluating Quality of Embeddings for Ontological Concepts: Discussion and Conclusion

 As it has been observed through various evaluation tasks, there is no single embedding model which shows superior performance in every scenario.
-For example, while the skip-gram model performs better in the categorization task, the CBOW model performs better for the hierarchical task.
+For example, while the skip-gram model performs better in the categorization task, the GloVe and CBOW model perform better for the hierarchical task.
 Thus, one conclusion is that each of these models is suited for a specific scenario.
 Then, depending on the extrinsic task which consumes these embeddings, the most appropriate model should be selected.
 The other conclusion is that it seems that each embedding model captures specific features of the ontological concepts, so integrating or aligning these embeddings can be a solution for fully capturing all of these features.
 Although our initial expectation was that the embeddings learned from the knowledge graph (i.e. DBpedia) should have higher quality in comparison to the embeddings learned from unstructured data (i.e. Wikipedia), in practice we did not observe that as a constant behaviour.
-We attribute this issue to two matters: (i) the weaknesses of the RDF2Vec approach for generating embeddings of a knowledge graph, and (ii) the fact that Wikipedia is larger than DBpedia.
-The RDF2Vec approach provides a serialization on the structure of the graph (i.e. the local neighborhood of a given node is serialized) and then it runs word2vec to generate embeddings.
-Here, in fact there is no any discrimination between the concepts, properties, and instances, whereas the ontological resources (i.e. concepts and properties) may be required to be reinforced in the embedding model, or their embeddings have to be learned separately from the instance level.
+We attribute this issue to two matters: (i) the weaknesses of the RDF2Vec or RDF(GloVe) approaches for generating embeddings of a knowledge graph, and (ii) the fact that Wikipedia is larger than DBpedia.
+These two approaches provides a serialization on the structure of the graph (i.e. the local neighborhood of a given node is serialized) and then it runs word2vec to generate embeddings.
+Here, in fact there is no discrimination between the concepts, properties, and instances, whereas the ontological resources (i.e. concepts and properties) may be required to be reinforced in the embedding model, or their embeddings have to be learned separately from the instance level.
 Additionally, Wikipedia is larger than DBpedia, therefore it naturally provides richer context for the embedding models, i.e. the richer context, the higher the quality of embeddings.
 Generally, we concluded that the current quality of the embeddings for ontological concepts is not in a satisfactory state.
 The evaluation results are not surprising, thus providing high quality embeddings for ontological resources is an open area for future work.
+Since ontological concepts play a crucial role in knowledge graphs, providing high quality embeddings for them is highly important.
+We encourage the research community to utilize these metrics in their future evaluation scenarios on embedding models.
+This will reduce misjudgment and provide greater insight in quality comparisons of embeddings of ontological concepts.